oxford24/oxford24.github.io/local.md

 * Oxford is connected by [rail](https://www.nationalrail.co.uk) and bus ([Tube](https://www.oxfordtube.com) / [National Express](https://www.nationalexpress.com/en/help/coach-stations/oxford)).
 There is convenient access to Heathrow and Birmingham airports, and slightly less convenient access to other London airports.
 See also the [University guide to getting here](https://www.ox.ac.uk/visitors/visiting-oxford/how-get-oxford).

 * There will be a registration fee to cover room hire and so on.
 We are trying to keep it low.
 (This is in common with MFPS 2023 but not ACT 2023.)
+Registration is not open yet.

 * For any general enquiries, please contact [Sam](https://www.cs.ox.ac.uk/people/samuel.staton/main.html).